 Despite these advantages, the prevalence of postsurgical complications can be high, although improving with laparoscopic and advanced techniques.
 Studies show that complications can occur in up to 15% of patients with prevalence varying widely based on the type of procedure performed [10,11].

-Therefore, the present study carried out a systematic review to explore and present nutritional importance before, during, and after bariatric surgery.
+Based on this, the present study highlighted the importance of low-calorie and ketogenic nutritional therapy before, during, and after bariatric surgery through systematic analysis of clinical studies.

 Methods

 Study Design